How to build a Magical Path

 Want some sparkle?
 Paint your rocks with gloss outdoor varnish, sprinkle with glitter then varnish with a couple more coats after it’s dry.

-After you have finished, if you have any cracks or slumped bits or holes, use grout as a filler.
-Don’t try to use mortar as it doesn’t stick and ends up cracking off.
-If any pebbles or stones come loose thay can be stuck down with liquid nails or Araldite for smaller decorations.
+After you have finished, (and later down the track) if you have any cracks, slumped bits or holes, use 2 part epoxy filler for repairs Don’t try to use mortar as it doesn’t stick and ends up cracking off.
+If any pebbles or stones come loose they can be stuck down with liquid nails or Araldite for smaller decorations.

 Once your path is laid you can finish the lights.
 Dig a trench up the side so that all your electrical conduit ends line up.
 We have a junction box at each join so that the led lights and wiring can be accessed.
 We found that it looked better with the globes positioned inside the conduit where the conduit meets the brick rather than in the centre of the brick.
 If you can see the LED lights directly through the brick, the light is too uneven and a bit harsh.
 Indirect light gives a much nicer glow.
 We also used warm (2700K) rather than cool coloured lights.
 All the lights are 12V and wired in parallel, with a join in each junction box, so if one ever needs replacing, it will just be a case of unearthing the junction box and puling the cable back through the conduit into the junction box.
 The first junction box has a conduit underground going across to an unobtrusive riser for the main power input.
 The transformer is under cover near the house about 20m away.